So Undercover

 So Undercover is a 2012 American crime action comedy film directed by Tom Vaughan and written by Allan Loeb and Steven Pearl.
-It stars Miley Cyrus, Jeremy Piven, and Mike O'Malley.
-The film was released direct-to-video in the United States on February 5, 2013.
-The film has been released in theatres of only 13 countries worldwide.
-The film was held back without a release date from 2011 until 2013.
+The film stars Miley Cyrus, Jeremy Piven, and Mike O'Malley.

+Young, street-smart private eye Molly is hired by the FBI to keep her eye on an important witness by going undercover in a sorority.

+The project was originally conceived in 2010, with the Weinstein Company adquiring the rights, but suffered delays due to Miley Cyrus's public image at the time.
+The film was released in December 2012 in the United Arab Emirates and later direct-to-video in the United States on February 5, 2013.
+In the UK, it was released by Warner Bros.
+Disney ultimately acquired the distribution rights to the film and released it on Disney+ as part of its permanent worldwide catalog.

 Plot

-Molly Morris, a private investigator based in Dallas, takes photos of cheating men.
-FBI Agent Armon Ranford interferes one of her investigations to offer her a job with the FBI.
-The task is to watch over Alex Patrone, the daughter of a Senator involved in an organized-crime case.
+Molly Morris, a Dallas based private investigator, mostly takes photos of cheating men.
+FBI Agent Armon Ranford interferes with one of her investigations to offer her a job with the Bureau.
+The task is to watch over Alex Patrone, the daughter of Senator Jason Patrone involved in an organized-crime case.

 Molly is reluctant at first but ultimately decides to accept Ranford's offer as she needs money to bail her gambling father out of debt.
 She undergoes a makeover, then goes undercover as sorority sister Brook Stonebridge.
-Molly meets Sasha Stolezinsky, the head of the sorority, and other members, including Becky, Cotton, Hunter, and Alex, whom she has been hired to protect.
+Molly meets Sasha Stolezinsky, the head of the sorority, and other members, including Becky, Cotton Roberts, Hunter Crawford, and Alex, whom she has been hired to protect.

 Telling Alex they were at the same summer camp, Molly recites something unique to the camp to gain her trust.
-As Molly meets the sisters, she quickly picks up on the false façade many of them show to fit in.
+As she meets the sisters, she quickly picks up on the false façade many of them show to fit in.
 Her roommate Becky is British, but is working on her southern drawl.
 At first, Molly thinks that Sasha may be a suspect, as she can find no background on her.

 Molly also meets her love interest, Nicholas Dexter, another student at the college, making small talk about his vintage motorcycle.
 Nick and Alex note her finely-honed detective skills when they observe a student getting into a professor's car and she details the signs of their affair.

-Snooping around Alex's room when she's out, her roommate Taylor catches Molly.
-She gets away with it by saying she's borrowing something.
-As Ranford insists Molly look out for people who are falsely portraying themselves, she begins to suspect Professor Talloway.
-She then discovers that Alex secretly goes off to his home on a lake.
+Snooping around Alex's room when she is out, Molly is caught by Alex's roommate Taylor Jaffe.
+She gets away with it by saying she is borrowing something.
+As Ranford insists Molly look out for people who are falsely portraying themselves, she begins to suspect Professor Nathan Talloway.
+She then discovers that Alex secretly goes off to his lake house.